Building at the intersection of finance & intelligence.

 Aug 2025 – Dec 2025Miami, FL

-Analyst
+Investment Analyst

-Transal Corp
+Transal Corp · Multi-Billion-Dollar Family Office

 Jun 2025 – Aug 2025Chicago, IL

-Specialty Pharmacy Finance Intern
+Finance Intern

 • Delivered ad hoc drug-level financial insights to therapy directors and field leadership.

-• Developed a dietary supplement vending machine concept using DCF modeling and private credit financing.
+• Developed a dietary-supplement vending-machine concept using DCF modeling and private-credit financing.

-Power BIData AnalyticsDCF Modeling
+SQLPower BIData AnalyticsDCF Modeling

 May 2024 – Oct 2024Miami, FL